-The Christchurch conference tour is an exciting visit to some of New Zealand's most exciting and picturesque sites!
+The Christchurch conference tour was an exciting visit to some of New Zealand's most exciting and picturesque sites!

 When: Tuesday 12 March 2019, 8.30am – 6.30pm